-COU 2283 Introduction to Counseling and Social Work Practice I

-- PSY 1113 Psychology of Selfhood and the Christian Faith

-- PSY 2323 Developmental Psychology

-- PSY 2413 Statistics for Behavioral Sciences

-- PSY 2423 Cultural Issues in the Helping Professions

-- PSY 3313 Abnormal Psychology

-- PSY 3333 Theories of Personality
+PSY 3463 Theories and Principles of Learning

-- PSY 3443 Crisis Intervention and Management

-- PSY 3453 Social Psychology

-- PSY 3463 Theories and Principles of Learning PSY 4113 History and Systems of Psychology
+PSY 4113 History and Systems of Psychology

-- PSY 4213 Introduction to Clinical Psychology
+PSY 4213 Introduction to Clinical Psychology

-- PSY 4313 Behavioral Science Research
+PSY 4313 Behavioral Science Research

-- PSY 4333 Introduction to Psychological Tests and Measurements
+PSY 4333 Introduction to Psychological Tests and Measurements

-- PSY 4343 Introduction to Biopsychology
+PSY 4343 Introduction to Biopsychology

-- PSY 4433 Psychology of Religion

-- PSY 4483 Human Sexuality

-- PSY 4513 Special Issues in the Behavioral Sciences
+PSY 4513 Special Issues in the Behavioral Sciences

-- PSY 4583 Field Practicum
+PSY 4583 Field Practicum

-- 1. All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
+- All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
 First-year students enrolled full-time are to include GES 1122 in their first semester schedule. - First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
-Exceptions will be granted only with approval of the College Dean. - 4.
-Veterans with at least 6 months of service may apply for and receive 4 hours of credit for physical education.
+Exceptions will be granted only with approval of the College Dean. - Veterans with at least 6 months of service may apply for and receive 4 hours of credit for physical education.
 Contact the Registrar's Office.